Agora-Pluribus-Technologies/Pluribus.me/owo.md

 ### **Overview**

-The **Pluribus Open Web Object (OWO)** format is a proposed open specification for a decentralized, static-first, modular web publishing framework.
+The **Pluribus OpenWeb Object (OWO)** format is a proposed open specification for a decentralized, static-first, modular web publishing framework.
 Its purpose is to make it radically simple for anyone to create, host, and share portable websites — without relying on centralized platforms, databases, or proprietary formats.
 The OWO specification defines a lightweight, machine-readable structure for representing a website as a **single, portable object** that can be freely copied, forked, mirrored, or rendered by any compliant reader.